-One of the most pressing and enduring lessons I have learned as national activist that has generated well over six million readers in the last three years is that much like the scientists and laymen from lesson one, the media and activists don’t mix either, unless Julia Roberts played you in a movie, and then they’ll suck you off to get an interview.
+One of the most enduring lessons I have learned as national activist, that has generated well over six million readers in the last three years, is that much like the scientists and laymen from lesson one, the media and activists don’t mix either, unless Julia Roberts played you in a movie, and then the media will suck you off to get an interview and not fact check.

 Using targeted Facebook marketing, and Jedi level social media skills, we’d managed to capture an audience of roughly eight thousand readers in two days, in a town with eight thousand registered voters, thus making us the single largest media outlet in the area, for a period of forty-eight hours, which is something we can do, at will, in any city.

-You see, it was the local media that worked to promote this deal.
-They never asked question of the leaders.
+You see, it was the local media that worked to promote this alleged $40 million dollar deal.
+The media never asked question of the leaders.
 They simply parroted everything that was said to them.
 When we published, we caught them all with their pants down, taking huge hot dump on the local citizens.
-As every spine for ten square miles stiffened, one could almost hear the sound of eight-thousand people spitting coffee on their computer screens out of utter shock, at the same time, echoing though the Blue Ridge Mountains.
+As every spine for ten square miles stiffened, one could almost hear the sound of eight-thousand people spitting coffee on their computer screens, at the same time, out of utter shock.

 Only an hour after we hit go on the campaigns, the death threats, insults, and attack articles started.
 Since I lived in this area, I suddenly became the most famous human being in the entire town, eventually having to hire a body guard to go to the grocery store with me, because the reaction to what we’d done so vitriolic and dangerously virulent, as it had been in many towns before.